 Prefiling Intervention

-Of course, you don't do that in every case.
+Of course, you only do that in some cases.
 You only do it at a point where it's appropriate, and that's something you're going to want to discuss with an attorney like me.
 Layout all the facts about what happened surrounding this sexual encounter, and then you and I will discuss the best procedure.

-Whether we're going to do some intervention pre-filing, whether it's better to wait until the case is filed and then give the prosecutor our position, or whether we're just going to take the issue straight to a jury trial without tipping the prosecutor off as to exactly how we're going to defend the case.
+We're deciding whether to intervene pre-filing, whether it's better to wait until the case is filed and then give the prosecutor our position, or whether we're just going to take the issue straight to a jury trial without tipping the prosecutor off as to exactly how we're going to defend the case.

-There are a lot of different ways you can go with a sexual assault or sexual battery case.
-Most important is to get an attorney who understands the jurisdiction where the issue is pending, who's handled these types of cases before, who knows what to do, when to do it, and how to attack the problem.
+There are many different ways to approach a sexual assault or sexual battery case.
+Most important is to get an attorney who understands the jurisdiction where the issue is pending, who's handled these types of cases before, and who knows what to do, when to do it, and how to attack the problem.

 Related Content: